turboapps/docs/deploying/to_a_turbo_server/h-troubleshooting.md

          </th>
       </tr>
       <tr>
-         <td colspan="1">There is an error during installation: Turbo Server installation failed, please contact the administrator.</td>
+         <td colspan="1">There is an error during installation: TurboServer installation failed, please contact the administrator.</td>
          <td colspan="1">This may occur if there is a timeout when starting or accessing the database services.
-Go to <em>Control Panel &gt; Administrative Tools &gt; Services</em> and try restarting the Turbo Server service.</td>
+Go to <em>Control Panel &gt; Administrative Tools &gt; Services</em> and try restarting the TurboServer service.</td>
       </tr>
       <tr>
-         <td colspan="1">The Turbo Server service fails to start.</td>
+         <td colspan="1">The TurboServer service fails to start.</td>
          <td colspan="1">This may occur if there is a timeout when starting or accessing the database services.
-Go to Control Panel &gt; Administrative Tools &gt; Services and try restarting the Turbo Server service.</td>
+Go to Control Panel &gt; Administrative Tools &gt; Services and try restarting the TurboServer service.</td>
       </tr>
       <tr>
          <td>
             <p>I am unable to access the Administration Site or Portal Site from another machine.</p>
          </td>
          <td>
             <p>Microsoft Windows security settings might be restricting external connections to the ports assigned to the Administration and/or Portal sites.
-For information about configuring Turbo Server security settings, refer to&nbsp;Configuring Turbo Server Security.</p>
+For information about configuring TurboServer security settings, refer to&nbsp;Configuring TurboServer Security.</p>
          </td>
       </tr>
       <tr>